nextcloud/documentation/admin_manual/installation/source_installation.rst

 .. _ubuntu_installation_label:

-Example Installation on Ubuntu 16.04 LTS Server
+Example installation on Ubuntu 16.04 LTS server
 -----------------------------------------------

 On a machine running a pristine Ubuntu 16.04 LTS server, you have two options: